 Another method requires the use of a set square.
 Again, after measuring the total volume, the measurer uses a 1×1 meter set square to localize one area inside the pile.
 Then, the number of logs will be measured, giving an average, that will be multiplied by the whole pile.

 By using Timbeter, the method of measuring the number of logs inside a pile is more straightforward and quicker.
 By entering the menu and taking a picture of the pile, the user will not only reduce the time taken to measure but will have a more accurate coefficient.
 After taking the picture, the user can add a specific area inside it, which will be the marker for the density, making it possible to see the results in a decimal number.

 The density function is a fascinating complement to the in-app pile or truck measurements.

-By measuring pile density, you can quickly insert the pile measurement result to have a holistic overview of the truck measurement.
+When you measure the pile density, you can insert the result to the “pile” measurement mode, giving a more accurate result for the pile itself.
 Plus, all the information provided is available in the storage module, so it’s possible to recheck and remeasure when required.

 Converting the results from the density measurement to the pile or truck is easy.
 Merely convert the decimal numbers in the density function to the percentage equivalent on the pile measurement – for example, a density result of 0.41 becomes 41% in a pile.
 Meaning that the pile has 41% of the wood measured.